Splamy/TS3AudioBot/TS3Client/ts3protocol.md

 | Packet Id | u16: 0                                                                                               |
 | Client Id | u16: 0                                                                                               |

+The acknowledgement packets use the same parameters as the commands, except with the Type `Ack`.

 _(Maybe add a #3.0 Prelude for required cryptographic values, if yes move the omega ASN.1 encoding here)_